Blowin' in the Wind: Legacy

-The first line of the song ("How many roads must a man walk down?") is proposed as the "Ultimate Question" in the science fiction novel The Hitchhiker's Guide to the Galaxy, by Douglas Adams.

 In the 1994 film Forrest Gump, Jenny sings this song for a show in a strip club and is introduced as "Bobbi Dylan".
 The film's soundtrack album features Joan Baez's 1975 live recording of the song, from her 1976 album From Every Stage.

 In 1975, the song was included as poetry in a high-school English textbook in Sri Lanka.
 The textbook caused controversy because it replaced Shakespeare's work with Dylan's.

 During the protests against the Iraq War, commentators noted that protesters were resurrecting songs such as "Blowin' in the Wind" rather than creating new ones.

 The song has been embraced by many liberal churches, and in the 1960s and 1970s it was sung both in Catholic church "folk masses" and as a hymn in Protestant ones.
 In 1997, Bob Dylan performed three other songs at a Catholic church congress.
 Pope John Paul II, who was in attendance, told the crowd of some 300,000 young Italian Catholics that the answer was indeed "in the wind" – not in the wind that blew things away, but rather "in the wind of the spirit" that would lead them to Christ.
 In 2007, Pope Benedict XVI (who had also been in attendance) wrote that he was uncomfortable with music stars such as Dylan performing in a church environment.
 The Westboro Baptist Church has parodied the song.

 In 2009, Dylan licensed the song to be used in an advertisement for the British consumer-owned Co-operative Group.
 The Co-op claimed that Dylan's decision was influenced by "the Co-op's high ethical guidelines regarding fair trade and the environment."
 The Co-op, which is owned by about 3 million consumers, also includes Britain's largest funeral parlour and farming business.

 In Mario + Rabbids Kingdom Battle, in the level "Temple of Bwahmanweewee", Beep-0 parodies this song.

-Hip hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "Tears of rage left a friend blowing in the wind / But time is God, been back for ten years, and black again".
+Hip hop group Public Enemy allude to it in their 2007 Dylan tribute song "Long and Whining Road": "Tears of rage left a friend blowing in the wind / But time is God, been back for ten years, and black again".

+Nik Cohn describes "Blowin' in the Wind" as "the first anti-war song ever to make the charts and truthfully, it was possibly the worst song that he's written, it was embarrassing in its mimsiness, but that wasn't the point: it changed things regardless, it changed the whole concept of what could or couldn't be attempted in a hit song.
+Suddenly, pop writers could go beyond three-chord love songs, they didn't have to act mindless anymore.
+Mostly, they could say what they meant."